 As an Amazon Associate I earn from qualifying purchases.
 Prices correct at time of publishing.

-When the last flower drops, cut the flower spike back to the base.
-Some growers cut to a node lower on the spike hoping for a secondary flower spike – this works occasionally but the secondary spike produces fewer, smaller flowers and delays the main flowering cycle.
-Cutting to the base is more reliable for producing a strong new spike the following season.
+When the last flower drops the spike will be bare and brown at the tip.
+At this point cut the flower spike back to the base, as close to the main stem as possible.
+Some guides suggest cutting to a node lower on the spike to encourage a secondary flower spike to emerge – this works occasionally but the secondary spike produces fewer, smaller flowers and significantly delays the main flowering cycle of a full new spike the following season.
+Cutting to the base is the more reliable approach for long-term performance.

-After cutting, continue the same care regime – watering when roots turn grey, feeding lightly through the growing season.
-The plant will produce new leaves slowly through summer.
-Do not be alarmed if growth seems slow – Phalaenopsis are not fast growers and months between visible progress is normal.
+After cutting, continue the same care regime.
+Water when roots turn grey, feed lightly through the growing season, and let the plant do what it does – which is grow new leaves slowly through summer while building the energy reserves for the next flowering.
+Do not be alarmed if visible progress seems slow.
+Phalaenopsis are not fast growers and months between visible new leaf growth is normal.
+The plant is not dead – it is resting and recharging.

 Triggering reflowering

-The most reliable way to trigger a new flower spike on a Phalaenopsis is to expose it to cooler temperatures in autumn.
-Move the plant to a cooler room – around 15-17°C at night – for 4-6 weeks in September and October.
-This temperature differential between day and night mimics the conditions in the plant’s native habitat that trigger flowering.
-After this period, return to normal room temperature and a flower spike should appear within 6-12 weeks.
+The single most reliable way to trigger a new flower spike on a Phalaenopsis that has been through the rest phase is to expose it to cooler temperatures in autumn.
+Move the plant to a cooler room – around 15 to 17°C at night – for four to six weeks in September and October.
+This temperature differential between day and night mimics the seasonal shift in the plant’s native habitat that signals to the plant that conditions are right for flowering.
+After this cool period, return the plant to normal room temperature and a new flower spike should emerge within six to twelve weeks.

 Buds dropping before opening